Ashu-hub/All-About-Java/InterviewQuestionsJAVA.md

 		Like Once string object is created its data or state can't be changed but a new string object is created.

 		1. Make Class as FINAL.
-		2. make class variable as private- so that it cant be accessed outside the world.
+		2. Make class variable as private- so that it cant be accessed outside the world.
 		3. Constructor:- to iniitalized all class variables
 		4. Don't provide setter methods in class/ provide only getter methods.
-		6.  object of immutable class - Any change made to object of immutable class produces new object. object of mutable class -  Any change made to object of mutable class doesn't produces new object.
+		6. Object of immutable class - Any change made to object of immutable class produces new object. object of mutable class -  Any change made to object of mutable class doesn't produces new object.
 			 - **Integer, String** are immutable class, any changes made to object of these classes produces new object.